solarkraft/soundcloud-suck-less/README.md

 ## Installation

-First you need a Greasemonkey from the [Mozilla addon registry](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/).
+First you need a Greasemonkey from the [Firefox addon registry](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/).
 Then [just click this link](https://github.com/netsurfer912/soundcloud-suck-less/raw/master/sc-suck-less.user.js) and a dialog should appear asking whether you want to install the userscript (why else youl you be here, duh).
 That's it!
 Just [visit Soundcloud.com](http://soundcloud.com/) or reload a current tab and you should see the mess cleaned up.